IMS-TEAM-1/logbook/Didrik logbooks/logbook.md

 We agreed on the retrospective to have it online.
 Only two new tasks where added this week.
 We played (a loose version of) plannin poker to assign the points for these cards and then again split into small subteams working on each card.

-I worked later on in the day together with Valentin.
+I worked later on in the day together with one teamate.
 He had implemented Knex and Bookshelf as ORM for communication between database and the api.
 I started to work on bringing in the local instance of database into the docker instance, which I did get to work.
 I did not however solve the communication of Knex, so the feature is not yet done.